aws-samples/sagemaker-distributed-training-workshop/5_boot_camp/stable_diffusion/Writeup.md

 1/ First, use *[this notebook to download the dataset](https://github.com/aws-samples/sagemaker-distributed-training-workshop/blob/main/5_boot_camp/stable_diffusion/Stable_Diffusion_Data_Download.ipynb)*.
 Make sure you point the download script directly to S3, bypassing local disk.

+2/ Second, follow *these steps* to create an FSx for Lustre volume from this dataset.

-2/ Second, use *this code to train the model on SageMaker.*
+3/ Third, use *this code to train the model on SageMaker.*

-3/ Finally, use *this code to host the model on SageMaker.*
+4/ Finally, use *this code to host the model on SageMaker.*

 ### Milestones and learning objectives